adventuregamestudio/ags-manual-source/VoiceSpeech.md

 characters heads.
 However, you can add the special character '&' to symbolize that a voice file should be played along with the displayed text.

+The file name must follow a certain format, this format depends on the version of AGS that you are using, and an option called "Use old-style voice clip naming rule" which is found in [General Settings](GeneralSettings#backwards-compatibility).

-The file name has the format XXXXY.EXT, where XXXX comes from the **first four letters** of the character's script name (except the leading 'c'), the Y is the speech file number (with no leading or trailing zeroes or padding of any kind), and EXT is the file extension.
+Historically, the name had to be XXXXY.EXT, where XXXX comes from the **first four letters** of the character's script name (except the leading 'c'), case insensitive, the Y is the speech file number (with no leading or trailing zeroes or padding of any kind), and EXT is the file extension.

+Starting with **AGS v3.6.2** the format is slightly different, it's CHARNAME.NUMBER.EXT, where CHARNAME is a full character's script name (but still except the leading 'c'), case insensitive, NUMBER is the speech file number (with no leading or trailing zeroes), and EXT is the file extension.

 For example, if you have dialog script: